 But even without a degree, you can still show that you’re qualified.
 As one digital marketer put it:

-With digital marketing encompassing such a wide range of areas, you’re always going to have to choose what kinds of skills to emphasize.
+With digital marketing strategies encompassing such a wide range of areas, you’re always going to have to choose what kinds of skills to emphasize.

-Broadly speaking, these are the most in-demand skills in digital marketing:
+Broadly speaking, these are the most in-demand skills in digital marketing.

 Reading advice from seasoned digital marketers, you’ll see certifications come up time and time again.
 They’re the easiest way to stand above the competition, show off skills, and become a better digital marketer without the need to get formal work experience.